katsuma/musical/README.md

 # musical

-musical is a simple tool for your favorite music DVD.
+`musical` is a simple tool for your favorite music DVD.
 You can rip vob file by DVD chapter, convert it to wav file and add it to your iTunes library.

 ## Install

-musical depends on dvdbackup and ffmpeg.
+`musical` depends on `dvdbackup` and `ffmpeg`.
 To install them try this for example,

 ```sh
 brew install dvdbackup
 brew install ffmpeg
 ```

-And install gem
+And install gem.

 ```sh
 gem install musical
 ```